ericstrobl/CIM/README.md

 # Causal Inference over Mixtures (CIM)

-This is a causal discovery algorithm that can infer causal structure even when cycles, latent variables, selection bias, non-linearity and non-stationarity exist simultaneously.
-The method actually works
+CIM is a causal discovery algorithm that can infer causal structure even when cycles, latent variables, selection bias, non-linearity and non-stationarity exist simultaneously.
+CIM assumes that the joint distribution can be modeled as a mixture of DAGs.
+The algorithm was designed to accurately discover causal relationships from clinical data, where causal processes often contain cycles and evolve over time.
+The method may be applicable to other datasets.